Municipal Gardens, Aldershot: The Gardens

 With its main entrance through restored Edwardian gates on Grosvenor Road, the Municipal Gardens are situated within the Aldershot West Conservation Area at the edge of the town centre.
 Entrances to the gardens are also located in Arlington Terrace and Laburnum Road.
 The park is set out in a typical late Victorian style, with pathways including an avenue shaded by mature trees and an ornamental garden with a modern water fountain and a wisteria pergola.

-From the 1980s until completion in 2004 the park underwent a number of improvements including adapting the former tennis courts into a hard court, restoring the historic path network and railings and installing a new fountain.
+From the 1980s until completion in 2004, the park underwent a number of improvements including adapting the former tennis courts into a hard court, restoring the historic path network and railings and installing a new fountain.
 The improvements have involved the work of various artists and craftspeople in the fields of stone lettering, mosaics and metal sculpture.
 Bisected from the main area of the gardens by a pathway can be found a children's playground.

 The Cenotaph

 In the ornamental garden at the eastern end of the park is the Cenotaph which was dedicated by Theodore Woods, Bishop of Winchester, and unveiled by Prince Henry, Duke of Gloucester on 18 March 1925 in memory of those who gave their lives in World War I. The memorial was formally presented to the Mayor of Aldershot by Mr F B Bateman of the Aldershot War Memorial Committee.
 The guard of honour at the unveiling was formed by detachments from every branch of the Service then at Aldershot Command.
 Unusually, the memorial has no list of names of the fallen but just the simple inscription: “This memorial was erected in grateful memory to those who gave their lives for their country in the Great War 1914 - 1919”.
 The reason for this absence is explained in the programme for the unveiling ceremony, which states: “It is impossible to estimate the total and exact number of Aldershot men who joined the Colours.
 The military nature of our town must of necessity have rendered it a unique percentage.”

 The Cenotaph, which is made of Cornish granite with a large base with three steps and plinth, was built at a cost of £1,155 and was originally flanked by two artillery pieces, one German and one Turkish dating from World War I. These were removed in 1940.

-Some time after World War II a further two flights of steps were added leading towards the Cenotaph and which form a processional route.
+Sometime after World War II a further two flights of steps were added leading towards the Cenotaph, and which form a processional route.
 An additional inscription was added in 1950 in remembrance of those who died during World War II.
 The modern fountain in front of the memorial was installed as part of improvements to the Municipal Gardens in 2000.